 You knew this one was coming.
 No list of 30th birthday ideas in Dublin is complete without the world-famous Guinness Storehouse.
 The drink is synonymous with the Irish and it’s only right that you find out why.
 On this tour you’ll be taken through the full history and distillery process, getting to pour and drink your own pint (it’s not as easy as you may think, by the way).
 At the end, enjoy another pint (it is a birthday after all) whilst taking in some rather special panoramic views of the city from the rooftop bar.
 To make it extra special, there are exclusive tours such as the ‘Guinness Beer Club’ where you’ll receive a guided tour of the storehouse followed by a tutored tasting session.
 There’s also ‘The Connoisseur Experience’ - an intimate tasting experience with a beer specialist at a secret bar (oo-er).

-Cliffs of Moher day tour
+Embark on a Cliffs of Moher day tour

 One of the best 30th birthday ideas Dublin has to offer is in fact to get out of the city and experience Ireland’s natural beauty.
 One of the country’s most famous sights, the Cliffs of Moher stretch for 8km along Ireland’s west coast.
 There are tons of coastal walks along the cliffs where you can catch views of surrounding islands, bays and mountains.
 You can get there and back in a day, and there are plenty of tour companies leaving from Dublin.
 Bonus point if you pronounce ‘Moher’ correctly first time round.